pparri/Bookstore/README.md

 # BOOKSTORE

-Bookstore project for Internet Applications course at NTUA, by Aleix Parrilla Martin
+Bookstore project for Internet Applications course at NTUA, by Aleix Parrilla Martin.
+Documentation is locates in docs/